-In most cases, your spouse will not be responsible for paying any credit card debt.
+Usually, your spouse will not be responsible for paying any credit card debt.
 Rather, any credit card debt that you owe will have to be paid out of your state property before any beneficiaries can receive money.
 The assets of your estate must be sufficient to cover any debt owed.
 Otherwise, the debt simply would not be able to be paid and your beneficiaries or heirs would not be able to receive any money or assets under the terms of your estate or will.

 Who is responsible for paying credit card debt after you die?

 After you pass away any debt that you leave behind must be paid before any assets are distributed to your heirs, a spouse, or beneficiaries under your will.
 Debt is paid out of your estate which means the total of all the assets you owned at the time of your death.
 Whoever you named as the executor of your will would use the assets in your estate to pay your outstanding debts.
-If you passed away with a will the executor would be named and appointed the executor officially by a probate court judge.
-On the other hand, if he did not pass away with a will then whoever attempts to probate your estate would be named as the administrator.
+If you passed away with a will, the executor would be officially named and appointed the executor by a probate court judge.
+On the other hand, if he did not pass away with a will, whoever attempts to probate your estate would be named the administrator.
 At that point, the administrator or executor went up the legal authority to either execute on the terms of your will or begin to pay creditors as your estate administrator.

-The first situation that I would have in mind relates to whether your credit card has a joint cardholder or account holder.
+The first situation I would consider relates to whether your credit card has a joint cardholder or account holder.
 For instance, if you and your wife were both named on the credit card account and both utilize the account for personal purposes then she would be responsible for the debt after you die.
 You are classified as a Co-borrower or co-signer under the terms of that credit card.
 The credit card company will check both of your credit reports when determining whether to issue you credit during the initial application phase therefore, both you and your spouse would be equally responsible for paying the balance of the credit card at any time including after your passing.
-The only difference would be only your spouse would be alive to be able to pay the bill.
+The only difference would be that only your spouse would be alive to pay the bill.
 You should check with your bank or financial institution to determine whether you have a joint account.
-It is more likely that one of you is named as an authorized user on the other person's credit card account.
+It is more likely that one of you is named as an authorized user on the other person’s credit card account.
 The difference between the two scenarios could be substantial for your family.